PAYLHORSE-Software/Jodot/README.md

 ```
 res://demo.gdextension
 ```
-That should be all godot-side.
+That should be all Godot-side.
 Next, we'll configure our build in the language to output to a **dynamic library**.
 We also have to pull in Jodot's **metaprogram** with an import.

 This is a minimal example.
 The only hard requirements on your workspace are `entry_point_name = "jodot_init"` and `JodotMeta.message_loop()` in place.